Usage

 jake sbom -t PIPENV -f /path/to/Pipfile.lock

-jake will look at the packaged installed in your current Python environment and check these against OSS Index for you.
+jake will look at the packages installed in your current Python environment and check these against Sonatype Guide for you.
+Optionally, it can create a CycloneDX software bill-of-materials at the same time.

 options: